-- A non-refundable application fee for complex events and application deadlines. - Higher fees for commercial filming. - Reduced fees for the delivery of commercial recreation services. - Higher seasonal fees for camping at Horne Lake and Descanso Bay Regional Park campgrounds, comparable to other BC Parks fees. - Higher fees for the boat launch at Horne Lake Regional Park, from \$5 to \$6 per launch. - Reservation fees, similar to those collected in other BC Parks.
+- A non-refundable application fee for complex events and application deadlines. - Higher fees for commercial filming. - Reduced fees for the delivery of commercial recreation services. - An increase to high season fees for camping at Horne Lake and Descanso Bay Regional Park campgrounds, comparable to other BC Parks fees. - Higher fees for the boat launch at Horne Lake Regional Park, from \$5 to \$6 per launch. - Reservation fees, similar to those collected in BC Parks.